J-R-Oliver/macos-setup/README.md

 This extension allows matching brackets to be identified with colours.
 Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2).

+### Jest Snippets

+This extension provides jest snippets which can be triggered using the `tab` key.
+Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=andys8.jest-snippets).

 ## Google Chrome Plugins

 ### axe - Web Accessibility Testing